odilson-dev/odilson-dev/README.md

 <img width=100% src="welcome.svg" color="00bfbf">
+<h1 align="center">Hi, i'm Italis Odilson Woodly</h1>

-Full Stack Software Engineer
+<h2 align="center">Full Stack Software Engineer</h2>

 ----------------------------
-# 💫 About Me:
+## 💫 About Me:
-Hi, i'm Italis Odilson Woodly, an enthusiastic self-taught full-stack web developer hailing from Haiti.
+My name is Italis Odilson Woodly, an enthusiastic self-taught full-stack web developer hailing from Haiti.
 My true passion in the realm of software development lies in envisioning creative ideas and bringing them to life through beautifully designed interfaces.
 I place great emphasis on ensuring top-notch user experiences, robust architectural designs, and impeccable code quality in everything I create.

  As a self-taught developer, my heart belongs to technologies like React and Ruby on Rails, which I've grown to love.